Skip to main content

 Pictures

-whether you are moving or not, you must choose between a manual focus mode and
+It will depend on whether these are static or foreboding that the subject can move, but also the pursuit of focus prevails.
+Depending on whether you are moving or not, you must choose between a manual focus mode and an auto focus mode.

 Static